What Does Judges 8:27-28 Mean?

 Judges 8:22-26

-Shows Gideon refusing kingship but collecting gold, setting up the creation of the ephod.
+Shows Gideon refusing kingship but accepting gold, setting up the creation of the ephod.

 Connections Across Scripture